 #6.
 Increase Your Intake of Vitamins and Minerals

-In addition to eating enamel-strengthening foods, it is also essential to increase your intake of vitamins and minerals.
+In addition to eating enamel-strengthening foods, it is also essential to increase your intake of vitamins and minerals for teeth and gums.
 Vitamins A, C, and D are especially important for maintaining strong teeth.
 Vitamin A helps keep the teeth healthy by increasing saliva production, while vitamin C helps protect the teeth from decay.
 Vitamin D helps the body absorb calcium, which is essential for healthy, stronger teeth.

 #7.
 Avoid Dry Mouth